leoll2/git-fat/README.md

 # Acknowledgements

-The original git-fat is developed and maintained by @jedbrown.
-User @Jwink3101 extended it to support Python 3.
+This project is forked from the original ***git-fat*** implementation by Jed Brown [@jedbrown](https://github.com/jedbrown).
+It includes commit from other user, specifically:
+- Justin Winokur [@Jwink3101](https://github.com/Jwink3101), who forked and ported the code to Python 3, while maintaining compatibility with older Python 2 versions.
-User @grahamgilbert provided support to AWS S3 as backend.
+- Graham Gilbert [@grahamgilbert](https://github.com/grahamgilbert), who forked and extended the projec to support Amazon S3 as backend.
-User @reedus-io contributed adding tests for S3 backend, refactoring the test scripts and dockerizing them.
+- Organization [@reedus-io](https://github.com/reedus-io), which contributed adding tests for S3, refactoring the test scripts and dockerizing them.

+I want to personally thank all them for their valuable contributions.